Universally Kuratowski-Ulam spaces and open-open games: Introduction

 \begin{enumerate} \item $\bigcup\Pee_n$ is dense in $X$ for all $n\in\omega$ \item if $F_n$ is a member of $\Pee_n$ for each $n\in\omega$ then $\bigcup\{ F_{n}:n\in\omega\}$ is not dense in $X$. \end{enumerate}

-M. Scheepers used in the paper \cite{sch} negation of the existence of tiny sequence, and 1-tiny sequence and called this property $S_{fin}(\mathcal D,\mathcal D)$ and $S_{fin}(\mathcal D,\mathcal D)$ respectively.
-In this paper we use notion tiny sequence and 1-tiny sequence, becauce in some situation ( Theorem \ref{g7iffts} and \ref{g2iff1ts}) we can define this sequence.
+M. Scheepers used in the paper \cite{sch} negation of the existence of tiny sequence, and 1-tiny sequence - called these properties $S_{fin}(\mathcal D,\mathcal D)$ and $S_{1}(\mathcal D,\mathcal D)$ respectively.
+In this paper we refer to notions tiny sequence and 1-tiny sequence, because in some situations (Theorem \ref{g7iffts} and \ref{g2iff1ts}) we can define them.